isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2476.md

 ---
-title: HAVENCE Version 4 - HAVSMART EMPOWERED
+title: DM Accelerated Digital Marketing For SMEs - Accelerated Digital Marketing For SMEs - Live Streaming
-permalink: /productivity-solutions-grant/solutionrepo/solution2443
+permalink: /productivity-solutions-grant/solutionrepo/solution2476
 ---

 ### Description

-A complete end-to-end software system tailor-made for centres where there are students/customers obtaining centre day services (e.g. preschools, tuition/enrichment centres and services/care centres).
-It consists of support hardware, a web portal and mobile applications for customers, managers and staff.
+This package by Next Level SG is designed to help SMEs with increasing and accelerating their digital marketing presence.
+It is geared for companies that want expert help to grow and scale their online branding and sales.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desenstitised_Havence_20200647_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Next_Level_SG_20210331_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria